Stomach flat in morning, bloated by night: why

 Why mornings are flat

 Overnight, a few things happen.
 The stomach has emptied.
-The migrating motor complex (MMC), the gut's overnight cleaning sweep, runs every 90 minutes during fasting and clears out the small intestine.
+The migrating motor complex (MMC), the gut's fasting cleaning sweep, runs roughly every 90 to 120 minutes whenever the stomach is empty and clears out the stomach and small intestine.
 Water has been excreted.
 Gas has dissipated.
 Cortisol has just risen, which has a transient diuretic effect.
 By 7am, your gut is the closest to empty it'll be all day.

 Why evenings are bloated